 - The fever lasts longer for more than three (3) days.

-- The fever developed after being left in a hot car.
+- The fever develops after staying in a hot car.

 - You experience persistent vomiting.